 You see, we realised that quite often, two or three generations of a family want to spend time away together and we wanted to be able to offer something to those people – and now we can!
 So come to Pippinsands or Whinchat Barns with grannies and grandads, aunties and uncles, cousins, brothers, sisters – bring Uncle Tom Cobbly and all!
 You’ll have a wonderful time, with the grounds to explore, plenty of places nearby to visit, and several very good restaurants, cafes and welcoming country pubs within just a few miles.
 Come and celebrate that special birthday, order a cake in, book professional caterers to come and cook you a special feast; make wonderful memories to take home with you.

 So, if you’ve been to Stonehayes Farm before, you’ll know how it is; you’ll be greeted by one of our team and there'll be someone on hand if you need any help during your stay.
 Other than that our country cottages still have that seamless blend of rustic charm and modern facilities, the play area is still there, and the games room with a pool table, table football and ping-pong, and dogs are still welcome.
 The only thing that isn’t there sadly, are the chickens and ducks.
 We had a tough decision to make there as we kept getting a visit from a very hungry fox so what he didn’t have for his dinner we rehomed nearby.
-We have since seen wild ducks visiting the pond in the garden at Pippinsands, and the squirrels that scamper about on the lawn haven’t gone anywhere.
-It’s still the same magical old place, surrounded by beautiful countryside, fresh air and birdsong.
+But the squirrels that scamper about on the lawn haven’t gone anywhere and it's still the same magical old place, surrounded by beautiful countryside, fresh air and birdsong.
 Come and stay, come and unwind...